 He always find writing manageable and indulging even when he was in grade school and in high school.
-But, writing to him has never become his “cup of tea” until college.
+However, writing to him had never become his “cup of tea” until college.

 As Campus Journalist

-Moreover, his experiences (as campus journalist throughout his student life in the state university) have broadened his understanding in “socio-politico” and “economico-cultural” outlooks and have become the most significant learning in his whole life.
+Moreover, his experiences (as campus journalist throughout his student life in the state university) have broadened his understanding in socio-politico-economic and cultural perspectives that he, himself, considered these as the most significant learning in his whole life.

-Eventually, he became the editor-in-chief of the official student publication, where he learned and endured the comfort of pressure, confronted and remained steadfast against the pain of students’ rights repression, campus press suppression while he continued to be independent and open-minded in the midst of various, pressing struggles as campus mouthpiece.
+Eventually, he became the editor-in-chief of the official student publication, where he had learned and endured the comfort of pressure, had confronted and remained steadfast against the pain of students’ rights repression, campus press suppression while remained to be independent and open-minded in the midst of various, pressing struggles as campus mouthpiece.

 As Young Professional